Post updated December 2020

 • Safety Stock: One possible way of keeping ahead of the supply chain shortage game is to order supplies in higher quantities, which could ultimately reduce your overall costs.
 Monitoring and preventing spoilage of course is important, but if space isn’t an issue, it’s always better to carry safety stock.

-We recommend considering an integrated brewery management system that links forecasts to production schedule to supplier contracts as a way to mitigate some of the risks inherent in your brewing business.
+We recommend considering an integrated brewery management system that links forecasts to production schedules to supplier contracts as a way to mitigate some of the risks inherent in your brewing business.
 Knowing what you need in your specific brewery supply chain, when you need it and from who you get it will help you achieve a competitive advantage in an increasingly tumultuous global economy.